-For the talk, the speakers included Bukky Shonibare, the founder of Girl Child Africa, Eva Udenyi, the founder of Shenation and an Organizational Psychologist.
-There was also Precious Gaza, the convener, and founder of Tag Initiative.
-The speakers were truly wonderful.
-They shared important information and offered their perspective based on their experiences.
+The speakers included Bukky Shonibare, the founder of Girl Child Africa, Eva Udenyi, the founder of Shenation and an Organizational Psychologist.

 Bukky Shonibare’s Story on Sexual Abuse

-I have to say I have so much respect and admiration for Bukky.
-When she spoke, I admired her courage, her insight, and her humor.
-Bukky talked about what sexual abuse means to her.
-She emphasized that sexual abuse is not just penetration but also groping and unwanted advances and that had started for her then at the age of 12.
-She said she did not realize what it meant until she grew older.
-Bukky shared that she was raped at the age of 17 and it had an impact on her.
+Bukky shared that she was raped at the age of 17.
+She emphasized that sexual abuse is not just penetration but also groping and unwanted advances.
+That had started for her then at the age of 12.
+She did not realize what it meant until she grew older.

 Emotional Numbness: Bukky said that falling in love didn’t mean anything to her.
-Also, she felt hopeless because she wanted to keep her virginity but the abuse deprived her of that.
+She felt hopeless for sometime because she wanted to keep her virginity but the abuse deprived her of that.

 How Bukky Moved Past The Sexual Abuse

-Also, Bukky said that she had learned to stop dwelling on the abuse.
+Lastly, Bukky states that she learned to stop dwelling on the abuse.
 ‘I had to find me.
-I had to find the Bukola that was not abused,” she said.
-This meant that she had to also forgive.
+I had to find the Bukola that was not abused,”.
+This meant that she had to forgive.
 To forgive the abuser and to forgive herself.

 How Can We Stop Sexual Abuse in Nigeria?